ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 reports themselves.
 For schemes like Prio in which the input-validation protocol is only run once per report, each aggregator only needs to store its aggregate share for each possible batch interval, along with the number of times the aggregate share was used in a batch.
-(The helper may store its aggregate shares in its encrypted state, thereby offloading this state to the leader.)
 This is due to the requirement that the batch interval respect the boundaries defined by the DAP parameters.
+(See
-(See {{batch-parameter-validation}}.)
+{{batch-parameter-validation}}.)

 # Security Considerations {#sec-considerations}